 Dutch Babies

-Whisk the eggs with the pinch of salt until they just begin to get a little fluffy.
-Gradually whisk in the milk and flour and continue to whisk until smooth.
+Whisk the eggs with the pinch of salt until they just begin to get fluffy.
+Gradually whisk in the milk and flour and continue whisking until there are no lumps.

 Top with any kind of stewed fruit, or even good-quality preserves, and finish with a dusting of powdered sugar.
 I used poached quince that I had leftover — delicious.